-Meets the standard and the recommended guidelines.
+Meets the Standard and Recommended Guidelines.
 REMSA MCI policies meet all EMSA standards and guidelines.
 The MHOAC program establishes policies, procedures and processes that meet EMSA DMS Guidelines (EMSA 214) and are consistent with guidance provided in the California Public Health and Medical Emergency Operations Manual (EOM).
 All hospitals that receive EMS patients are required to participate in the Emergency Counsel (Healthcare Coalition) meeting and be trained on REMSA policies.
-The Emergency Management Department (EMD), Preparedness Division in cooperation with REMSA administers the Hospital Preparedness Program (HPP) and utilizes the emergency council (aka WREC, EREC) as the advisory body for the program.
+The Emergency Management Department (EMD), Preparedness Division in cooperation with REMSA administers the Hospital Preparedness Program (HPP) and utilizes the Emergency Council (aka WREC, EREC) as the advisory body for the program.
 All hospitals have developed medical surge plans and have received training, equipment and supplies to prepare for MCIs through the HPP program.
-Integration of EMS system functional needs and hospital capabilities are addressed annually through the HPP planning process and vetted through the Riverside County Emergency Council.
-EMSA will be completing the statewide patient movement plan in late 2017.
-REMSA will re-align the MHOAC program, develop the Multiple Patient Management Plan utilizing the new EMSA patient movement guidance and assure there are associated preparedness activities and participation by all hospitals.
+Integration of EMS system functional needs and hospital capabilities are addressed annually through the HPP planning process and veted through the Riverside County Emergency Council.
+EMSA will be completing the Statewide Patient Movement Plan in late 2017.
+REMSA will re-align the MHOAC program, develop the multiple patient management plan utilizing the new EMSA patient movement guidance and assure there are associated preparedness activities and participation by all hospitals.

-- 1. Evaluate principles and recommendations contained in EMSA's Statewide Patient Movement Plan, trauma system recommendations and pediatric surge guidelines that impact hospital preparedness. - 2.
+- 1. Evaluate principles and recommendations contained in EMSA's Statewide Patient Movement Plan, Trauma System Recommendations and Pediatric Surge Guidelines that impact hospital preparedness. - 2.
 Include a written hospital evacuation component in the Multi Patient Management Plan.

-To address the identified needs by developing capabilities within a comprehensive multiple patient management plan to be completed by December 2018.
+To address the identified needs by developing capabilities within a comprehensive Multiple Patient Management Plan to be completed by December 2018.